Wishart, Queensland: Geography

-Wishart is 15.1 km south-east of the CBD.
+Wishart is 15.1 km south-east of the Brisbane CBD.

-Bulimba Creek flows through the suburb.
+The suburb is bounded to the south and south-east by Bulimba Creek and to the east by the Gateway Motorway.

+The Mount Gravatt–Capalaba Road enters the suburb from the west (Upper Mount Gravatt) and exits to the north-east (Mackenzie).

+The land use is predominantly suburban residential.
+There is a strip of parkland and bushland to the immediate west of Bulimba Creek.

 History

 The suburb was originally named by Queensland Place Names Board 1 August 1967.
 Name and boundaries confirmed by Minister for Survey and Valuation, Urban and Regional Affairs 11 August 1975.
 Boundaries altered by the Minister for Natural Resources and Mines, 22 April 2005.
 The suburb was once known as Mount Gravatt South.
 It was renamed after the Wishart family who were early settlers in the area.

 Newnham Road in Wishart was originally part of a stock route from farming areas south of Brisbane to the Cannon Hill saleyards.
 The land beside Newnham Road was eventually developed into small farming blocks, reducing the width of the stock route to that of a normal road, but it was still used occasionally by travelling stock until the 1960s.
 As Brisbane grew the suburb was subdivided for residential blocks.